Course of Study

 3. Publishing a translation of an academic book, when the student has the main responsibility for translating and/or editing a substantive academic work in his or her field.

 In consultation with their thesis advisors, candidates request faculty members to serve on their thesis committee.
 The thesis committee consists of three members, namely, a chair, the candidate’s thesis advisor, and another member of the faculty.
-With the permission of the Director of the Ph.D.
-Program, the third member of the committee may be a qualified person who is not a member of ILT’s faculty or an ILT fellow.
-In such cases, the director will agree with the third committee member on the compensation he or she should receive for serving on the committee and the candidate will be billed by ILT for that amount.
+With the permission of the Dean of Academic Affairs, the third member of the committee may be a qualified person who is not a member of ILT’s faculty.
+In such cases, the Dean will agree with the third committee member on the compensation he or she should receive for serving on the committee and the candidate will be billed by ILT for that amount.

 The thesis proposal contains the following: